How to share accessibility information: 3 reasons to stop using ratings

 Disabled people know their needs best and it’s hard to trust the judgement of someone who doesn’t have the same experiences as you.

 What might look like step-free access to a non-wheelchair user could actually be a small bump that a powered wheelchair user might not feel comfortable navigating.
-Similarly, what might be labeled as a wheelchair accessible bathroom might not be big enough for a larger wheelchair to turn around in, or might only have transfer space on the right-hand side - which won’t work for all customers.
+A 'wheelchair accessible bathroom' might not be big enough for a larger wheelchair to turn around in.

 In these cases it’s important to provide more than just a vague accessibility label.
-At Sociability, we focus on providing detailed photos of a space, so that our users can confirm for themselves if a space will work for their specific access needs.
+At Sociability, we focus on providing detailed photos of a space.
+Photos allow users to confirm for themselves if a space will work for their specific access needs.

-If you want to learn more about how we can help you provide detailed, and trustworthy accessibility information set up a discovery call!
+Want to provide detailed, and trustworthy accessibility information?
+Set up a discovery call!

 Creating Inclusion and Peace of Mind